slgrobotics/articubot_one/README.md

-## Robots Package - Turtle, Plucky, Dragger
+## Robots Package - Turtle, Plucky, Dragger, Seggy

 This is an on-board software, normally residing under Ubuntu Server on a Raspberry Pi.
 It runs under ROS2 Jazzy *base*.